Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 Consider consulting with both types of providers before making a decision.
 Many cash pay platforms offer free consultations, while insurance-based providers can provide detailed cost estimates including all potential fees and requirements.
 FormBlends offers physician-supervised care with transparent pricing and personalized treatment protocols that combine the best aspects of both approaches.

 Clinical studies show compounded semaglutide produces equivalent weight loss results to brand name medications.
 A 2024 study found no significant difference in efficacy between compounded and brand name semaglutide over 24 weeks of treatment.
-Both contain the same active ingredient and work through identical mechanisms.
+Both contain the prescribed active pharmaceutical ingredient and work through identical mechanisms.

 Yes, HSA and FSA funds can typically be used for prescription medications, including those obtained through cash pay telehealth providers.
 You'll need a prescription from a licensed physician, which all legitimate cash pay platforms provide.
 Save your receipts for potential reimbursement documentation.